junxit/us-congress-bills-116/bill.md

 - **(2)** access to the high-security leased space or any property or information located within that space will only be granted by the Federal tenant if the Federal tenant determines that the access is clearly consistent with the mission and responsibilities of the Federal tenant; and
 - **(3)** the Federal lessee shall have written procedures in place, signed by the Federal lessee and the covered entity, governing access to the high-security leased space in case of emergencies that may damage the leased property.

 ## § 6.
+Agency notifications

+Not later than 60 days after the date of enactment of this Act, the Administrator of General Services, in consultation with the Office of Management and Budget, shall provide notification to relevant Executive branch agencies with independent leasing authorities of the requirements of this Act.

+## § 7.
 Applicability

-Except where otherwise provided, this Act shall apply with respect to any lease or novation agreement entered into on or after the date of the enactment of this Act.
+Except where otherwise provided, this Act shall apply with respect to any lease or novation agreement entered into on or after the date that is 6 months after the date of enactment of this Act.